yanjie99/HDMapII/README.md

 We conduct closed-loop tests in MATLAB.
-It can be seen that XXX
+It can be seen that HDMapII can provide the prior information for connected autonomous vehicles, enabling them to make timely decisions.
+In contrast, regular vehicles, lacking interactive support methods, may spend more time on their journeys due to the inability to respond promptly to unexpected situations.

 ## 📄 License